Gondwana: Modern diversification

-During the Mid- to Late Triassic, hot-house conditions coincided with a peak in biodiversity — the end-Permian extinction was enormous and so was the radiation that followed.
+During the Mid- to Late Triassic, hot-house conditions coincided with a peak in biodiversity – the end-Permian extinction was enormous and so was the radiation that followed.
 Two families of conifers, Podocarpaceae and Araucariaceae, dominated Gondwana in the Early Triassic, but Dicroidium, an extinct genus of fork-leaved seed ferns, dominated woodlands and forests of Gondwana during most of the Triassic.
 Conifers evolved and radiated during the period, with six of eight extant families already present before the end of it.
 Bennettitales and Pentoxylales, two now extinct orders of gymnospermous plants, evolved in the Late Triassic and became important in the Jurassic and Cretaceous.
 It is possible that gymnosperm biodiversity surpassed later angiosperm biodiversity and that the evolution of angiosperms began during the Triassic but, if so, in Laurasia rather than in Gondwana.
 Two Gondwanan classes, lycophytes and sphenophytes, saw a gradual decline during the Triassic while ferns, though never dominant, managed to diversify.

 The brief period of icehouse conditions during the Triassic–Jurassic extinction event had a dramatic impact on dinosaurs but left plants largely unaffected.
 The Jurassic was mostly one of hot-house conditions and, while vertebrates managed to diversify in this environment, plants have left little evidence of such development, apart from Cheiroleidiacean conifers and Caytoniales and other groups of seed ferns.
 In terms of biomass, the Jurassic flora was dominated by conifer families and other gymnosperms that had evolved during the Triassic.
-The Pteridophytes that had dominated during the Palaeozoic were now marginalised, except for ferns.
+The Pteridophytes that had dominated during the Paleozoic were now marginalised, except for ferns.
 In contrast to Laurentia, very few insect fossils have been found in Gondwana, to a considerable extent because of widespread deserts and volcanism.
 While plants had a cosmopolitan distribution, dinosaurs evolved and diversified in a pattern that reflects the Jurassic break-up of Pangaea.